 Further, law enforcement officers are on the front lines in responding to and intervening in mental and behavioral health crises.
 Officers need to be given the tools and training necessary to identify and respond to mental health issues in the communities they serve.
-This will support improved responses and outcomes to interactions between police officers and persons affected by mental illness.
+This supports improved responses and outcomes to interactions between police officers and persons affected by mental illness.

-The Mentally III Offender Treatment and Crime Reduction Act (MIOTCRA) was signed into law by President George W. Bush in 2004, and authorized a \$50 million grant program to be administered by the U.S. Department of Justice.
+The Mentally III Offender Treatment and Crime Reduction Act (MIOTCRA) was signed into law by President George W. Bush in 2004 and authorized a \$50 million grant program to be administered by the DOJ.
 The law created the Justice and Mental Health Collaboration Program (JMHCP) to help states and counties design and implement collaborative efforts between criminal justice and mental health systems.

 In 2022, Congress reauthorized the JMHCP for an additional five years.
-The reauthorization bill expands training for law enforcement to identify and respond appropriately to individuals with mental illnesses.
-It also strengthens support for crisis intervention teams and mental health courts; strengthens support for co-responder teams; supports the integration of 988 into existing public safety systems; and amends the allowable uses to include suicide prevention in jails and information sharing between mental health systems and jails/prisons.
+The reauthorization expanded training for law enforcement to identify and respond appropriately to individuals with mental illnesses.
+It also strengthened support for crisis intervention teams and mental health courts and reinforced support for co-responder teams, amongst other important programmatic improvements.

-For Fiscal Year 2023, Congress recognized the importance of the JMHCP and funded it at \$45 million.
+For Fiscal Years 2024 and 2025, Congress recognized the importance of the JMHCP and funded it at \$40 million.
 This funding is vital to ensuring better law enforcement and community responses to persons experiencing mental health and substance abuse crises.